Use runas in command line, in a batch file or a shortcut with the program.exe you want to run as administrator.

 You cannot pass the password to runas command as argument,

-but with the parameter savecred you can store this password in credential manager, to avoid entering the password on each call.
+but with the parameter savecred you can store credentials in credential manager, to avoid entering the password on each call.

-Now you will be asked to the password only once, but the next calls with savecred parameter you don't have to enter this password to run this application as administrator.
+Now you are asked for the password only once, the next calls with savecred parameter you don't have to enter this password to run this application as administrator.

-can used to execute every program with credentials of the administrator from the standard user account.
+can used to execute every program with credentials of the administrator.

 Better storing the credentials for each program separate, instead of using runas savecred.